Figuring Out a System That Works for You

 1) Facebook groups – Facebook groups around grief (particularly those for widows) and bipolar disorder were a godsend!
 I’m still super active in the groups and talk all the time with the friends I made through them.
 I feel like you could probably find a Facebook group for anything.
 Being in these groups gave me a place where I could seek support from people in somewhat similar situations and inversely support them.
 Someone there had some sort of an idea as to what I am going through.
 Everyone is just trying to find their way out of the darkness together and if that seems too hard, we can just share how overwhelmed and lost we are and hopefully others will reach out their hands to us (they do).
 I didn’t join just one group though, I had to join a bunch.
 Some are great, others not so much.
 Whenever I have something going on, I typically share it in multiple groups and from the responses I can gauge which group(s) I find most helpful.
 An additional amazing aspect to groups is that I have formed many new friendships that extend outside of them.
 I now have a whole lot of Facebook friends with whom we are both invested in each other’s lives because I opened up and posted/commented in these groups.
 If you decide to join groups (doesn’t have to just be on Facebook), try to not stop at just sharing your experiences though.
 At first that’s okay, but we can all benefit from hearing about others’ journeys.
 Listen to what others have to share about what they’re dealing with, what worked for them, or even just how their day went.
 If you are able to, try to be engaged.
 If you can give your own input on someone else’s post, even better!
 You might be able to really help someone else, you never know.
 I’ve been told numerous times that my writing has helped others.
 Through Facebook groups, I connected with others when I couldn’t connect with old friends and it really fortified my support network.
 I have many Facebook friends who check in on me regularly and I check in on them.
 I should give one small warning though – I haven’t really encountered much of it, but everyone knows there are some people on the internet who have malicious intent.
 If you encounter someone like that, don’t pay them any mind, just block them.
 Who are they to pass judgment while acting like that?
 Don’t let the fact there’s a chance you may encounter that deter you from finding the good, genuine people out there though.
 I have noticed that if someone gets out of line, people will often stand up against it.
 Groups really are small (sometimes virtual) communities.
 Use them whether they be on Facebook, another website, Zoom, or IRL, which is kind of hard as of now due to COVID, but you might be able to find something? (side note: sharing in groups is what helped me get more comfortable opening up and eventually sharing publicly).

-2) If you are located in the US, Canada, UK, or Ireland, there is an amazing resource right at your fingertips that you can reach out to at any time – The Crisis Text Line
+2) The Crisis Text Line – If you are located in the US, Canada, UK, or Ireland, there is an amazing resource right at your fingertips that you can reach out to at any time.
+All you have to do is send a text.

 Just text “hello” to one of the following numbers: